gugzkumar/my-python-lambda-layers/README.md

 **IMPORTANT: If you update a layer make sure to also update your Lambda function to us the new version.**

 #### Option 1: Manual Creation
 1. Run `bash generate-layer-zip.sh`.
-This will create all of your layers
-1. Confirm you have a `.zip` created in the root of your project
+1. Confirm that in the `zipped-layers` folder of this project, you have zip files for each of your layers.
 1. Go to AWS create your layer by uploading the zip file, with python 3.7 as the lambda environment

 #### Option 2: Create With Continuous Deployment Via Github Actions